EvSecDev/SCMP/README.md

   - If using the custom Deployer SSH server, also consider:
     - Running as a non-login, non-root, system user.
     - Using the supplied apparmor profile for the supplied custom Deployer SSH server (with modifications for your reload commands).
+    - Using the supplied updater program to update the Deployer executable from the controller (This verifies the new Deployer binary by digital signature prior to update)
 Below you can find the recommended setup for the remote servers, and how to configure the remote host to have the least privileges possible to fulfill the functions of this program.

 This is a prototype and may have unintended consequences to managed systems as development is ongoing.
 Use at your own risk.